-***Strand is right near West Tenth street, Union Fare, the Flat Iron Building, and Washington Square Park.
+Pro Tip: Strand is right near West Tenth street, the Flat Iron Building, and Washington Square Park.
 So these are just some of the other sites that you can check out while exploring this part of the city.
-Just entitle this voyage, “Female traveling alone, New York edition”.

 Just picture the library in Beauty and the Beast and you’ll have an idea of just how magical this vastly underrated library really is.

-How can you not love a place that publicly displays a Guttenberg Bible and an original composition by Mozart?
-Throw in some stunning, historic architecture and you’ll have an amazing place to visit when going to New York by yourself.
+I mean, how can you not love a place that publicly displays a Guttenberg Bible and an original composition by Mozart?
+Throw in some stunning, historic architecture and you’ll have an amazing place to visit when you solo travel NYC.

-Admission to the Morgan Library and Museum can be a bit pricey, like $20 pricey.
+Also, admission to the Morgan Library and Museum can be a bit pricey, like $25 pricey.
 So since you’re alone and don’t have anyone to split the cost of a hotel with, why not visit between 7 pm and 9 pm on a Friday?

 3. The Met (The Metropolitan Museum of Art)

-***Also a friendly reminder that the MET is no longer a pay what you wish museum (womp, womp, womp).
+Pro Tip: Since the MET is located on the East side of Central Park, definitely visit Central Park, the Frick Collection, the Guggenheim, and Albertine French bookstore while you’re here.
+Also, just a friendly reminder that the MET is no longer a pay what you wish museum (womp, womp, womp).
 Only residents of New Jersey, New York, and Connecticut, who present a valid id, can use the pay what you wish option.
-I feel your sadness and totally understand.
-I felt the same way when I found out that bagels aren’t actually good for you, sob.

 4. The Seaglass Carousel

-You can hop aboard an internally, LED illuminated fish, that swirls and twirls its way around the Nautilus shaped building, creating a sense of awe and wonder in visitors of all ages.
+For just $5 you can hop aboard an internally, LED illuminated fish, that swirls and twirls its way around the Nautilus-shaped building, creating a sense of awe and wonder in visitors of all ages.

-There are all sorts of things that you can do here.
-Hop on the Staten Ferry and catch a glimpse of Lady Liberty, visit Ellis Island, walk over to Wall Street, or explore the nearby Irish Hunger Memorial (a truly moving monument that is well worth a visit).
+Therefore, there are all sorts of things to do alone in NYC here.
+So, hop on the Staten Ferry and catch a glimpse of Lady Liberty, visit Ellis Island, walk over to Wall Street, or explore the nearby Irish Hunger Memorial (a truly moving monument that is well worth a visit).

 Tucked away amongst the hustle and bustle of the Lower West Side, there lies a quaint neighborhood with a charm and character that is almost completely absent from New York City.

-You will be transported into a bizarre world where the dirt, grime and total chaos of New York City are almost completely absent.
+Coming here, you will be transported into a bizarre world where the dirt, grime, and total chaos of New York City are almost completely absent.